Wawasee High School

-Wawasee High School is a high school located in Syracuse, Indiana.
+Wawasee High School is a high school located in Syracuse, Indiana, United States.

 History

-Wawasee High School was founded in 1968 after merging the high schools from Syracuse, Milford and North Webster.
-Wawasee High School (and the Wawasee School Corporation) was named after Chief Wawasee of the Miami tribe who was given tracts of land in what is now Syracuse.
+Wawasee High School was founded in 1968 after merging the high schools from Syracuse, Milford, and North Webster.
+Wawasee High School (and the Wawasee School Corporation) was named after Chief Wawasee of the Miami tribe, who was given tracts of land in what is now Syracuse.

 Demographics

 The demographic breakdown of the 935 students enrolled for 2013-14 was: